ContinuumIO/pykit/README.md

 =====

-Backend compiler for high-level typed code with first-class support for multi-dimensional arrays, objects, complex numbers, list tuples and dicts, higher-order functions and sum/union-types.
+Backend compiler for high-level typed code with first-class support for multi-dimensional arrays, list tuples and dicts.
+High-level operations are optimized and must be lowered to a runtime implementation.
+Provided runtime implementations are in place for memory management and garbage collection, exceptions and threads.

 Pykit tries to address an ever-growing number of compilers in the Python community, with a focus on array-oriented numerical code.